This is your most important decision

 We can now see why career choice is such an important decision compared to lifestyle changes like recycling or reducing your carbon footprint.

-The typical British person emits five tonnes of CO2 per year, and the typical American 15 tonnes.1
+The typical British person emits five tonnes of CO2 per year, and the typical American 15 tonnes (and these amounts are falling).1

 So even if you totally reorder your life to cut your footprint to zero, the best-case scenario is avoiding five or 15 tonnes of emissions per year.